jdh4/tensorflow_performance/README.md

 | 4                          |  37     |   0.8     |   21%               |
 | 8                          |  70     |   0.4     |    6%               |

 The use of multiple threads in this case leads to increased execution times.
-This may be because the network is quite small and there is an overhead penalty for using multiple threads.
+This may be because the neural network is quite small and there is an overhead penalty for using multiple threads.

 ## CIFAR10 Example